System Design Space

 UML as a focused engineering tool

-Teams use UML selectively together with C4, ADR, and textual specs where decision clarity matters most.
+Teams use UML selectively together with C4, ADRs, and textual specifications where decision clarity matters most.

 Successful UML usage examples

-Typical engineering cases where UML reduces ambiguity before implementation and speeds up decision alignment.
+Typical engineering cases where UML reduces ambiguity before implementation and speeds up alignment on decisions.

 Payment platform with strict SLA targets